solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

 All URLs are absolute, only needed fields listed, data follows key-value principle wherever possible without data type attributes, extra field added.
 So, it's obvious that some customization is needed.

 ### Content data flow
-Before I dive into different ways of customizing results, let me quickly show how `PageData` gets transformed to the upper JSON in Episerver:
+Before I dive into different ways of customizing results, let me quickly show how `PageData` gets transformed into the upper JSON in Episerver:

 ![Content delivery API flow](/img/customizing-episerver-content-delivery-API/ContentDeliveryAPI_flow.png)

 Detailed description of the [serialization](https://world.episerver.com/documentation/developer-guides/content-delivery-api/serialization/) is available on the Episerver site.
-At the same time, it's not really clear how to use this info in order to tune result model, so I'll elaborate it.
+At the same time, it's not clear how to use this info to tune the resulting model, so I'll elaborate it.

 So far I've found the following ways to customize content delivery API results:
 * Customize content model serialization within content delivery API flow